OSVVM/OSVVM-Scripts/README.rst

 Scoreboard Report(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The Test Case Detailed Report contains a
-Scoreboard Report, shown below,  for each
+Scoreboard Report, shown below.
+There is
+a row in the table for each
 scoreboard model used in the test case.

 .. figure:: images/DemoScoreboardReport.png